translation - morse code text

 four blind dates

-Four blind dates was an exhibition curated by Robyn Backen at the Sanskriti Kendra residency, including
+Four Blind Dates was an exhibition curated by Robyn Backen at the Sanskriti Kendra Residency.

 Purdah in the Kitchen is a development of work Backen produced this year for exhibition in Sydney and Brisbane.
 She used fibre optic as a modern material used in communication technology development.
 The space was contained within the obsolete language of morse coded purdah scenes.
 Language is the the underpinning of this work, a look at change in places of languages analogue V digital and how they inform one another.